 Here are a few videos that also explain how to use the JavaScript Client:

 Each of the service-specific documentation guides above also contains an Interactive Developers Guide.
-The Interactive Developers Guide lets you to write and execute JavaScript code against the Google Data APIs right from your browser.
-In addition to that, here are a few examples that use the JavaScript Client (the source code for these examples can be found here):
+The Interactive Developers Guide lets you write and execute JavaScript code against the Google Data APIs right from your browser.
+In addition to that, here's a basic example that uses the JavaScript Client Library.
+The source code for this example can be found in this project's samples directory.